 When you form a corporation or LLC in Delaware, you’ll need to have a registered agent.
 If the term is new to you, you probably have questions about what a Delaware registered agent is and their role.
 Here’s what you need to know.

 A registered agent is an person or business in the state of incorporation designated to receive a company’s Service of Process (Summons and Complaint in a lawsuit) on behalf of the company.
 They also forward official state correspondence, such as tax notices.
 This agent must be located, and available, at the provided address in that state.
 A registered agent is required for a company to remain in existence.

-Delaware Registered Agent Roles
+What Does a Delaware Registered Agent Do?

 A Delaware registered agent has several important roles for a company.

 The first and main role of your Delaware Registered agent is to establish a presence for the business in Delaware.
 This is a legal address for limited purposes.
 It is a “physical presence” in the state of incorporation for the purpose of “service of process”.
 This is the primary role of the registered agent.
 Individuals are generally not well-suited to act in this capacity.
 Although it is possible to use a residential address for an agent, it is not ideal to list your residence as the address on file with the state.
 You may ask, “Why?”, and the answer is because that person would need to be generally available during business hours in case your company is sued.
 Additionally, having a publicly listed residential address is undesirable for many professions.
 For example, landlords usually do not want tenants to have access to their home address.
 Therefore it is best to use a Commercial Delaware Registered Agent.

 Roles 2: Providing Services Between Customer and State